 - There is less disturbance to sensitive gum tissue as surgery is performed without incisions or stitches.
 This also results in a shorter procedure.

 - The DIO dental implants process results in less pain and inconvenience with far greater patient satisfaction.

-Digital Dental Implants are Preferred Over a Bridge or Dentures
+Digital Teeth Implants are Preferred Over a Bridge or Dentures

 Often, ordinary bridges and dentures can feel uncomfortable.
 In some instances, they can trigger a gag reflex.
 Patients are more likely to develop an allergy to the metallic components used in conventional dentures, and it is also possible to suffer a reaction to the acrylic that is commonly used in their manufacture.

 At Dentistry on Solent, your oral health and wellness are important to us.
-Call our practice on (02) 9158 6137 for more information or to set up a consultation to discover how digital dental implants can transform your smile.
+Call our practice on (02) 9158 6137 for more information or to set up a free consultation to discover how digital teeth implants can transform your smile.